ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

            version-control:
                token: your.generated.api.token

-12. (Optional) Allow outbound requests to local network
+12. (Optional, only necessary for local setup) Allow outbound requests to local network

     There is a known limitation for the local setup: webhook URLs for the communication between Gitlab and Artemis and between Gitlab and Jenkins